 All rights reserved.
-If this document or any part(s) of it is/are reproduced, stored in an automated database or published, in any form or manner, whether electronically, mechanically, by means of photocopying, recording or in any other way whatsoever, the source and version of the CSR Performance Ladder shall be properly cited.

-Third parties are only permitted to use the CSR Performance Ladder - Requirements for CSR Management Systems (Part A) and CSR Performance Ladder - Certification Scheme (Part B) in order to issue a CSR Performance Ladder management system certificate if they are certification bodies and have concluded a written agreement with the Foundation Sustained Responsibility governing the right of use.
+If this document or any part of it is reproduced, stored in an automated database or published, in any form or manner, whether electronically, mechanically, by means of photocopying, recording or in any other way whatsoever, the source and version of the CSR Performance Ladder must be properly cited.
+Use of the CSR Performance Ladder - Requirements for CSR Management Systems (Part A) and CSR Performance Ladder - Certification Scheme (Part B) in order to issue a CSR Performance Ladder management system certificate is only permitted by certification bodies that have concluded a written agreement with the Foundation Sustained Responsibility governing the right of use.